 For any of you who were interested in the mention of the song Svengali in Disguise which was written by Harry Von Tilzer, a titbit of gossip from Michael Kilkarriff is that Mr Von Tilzer was Judy Garland’s Uncle.
 Showbiz!!!

 I spent a lot of time in the Rare Books and Music room.
 It’s weird looking at sheet music in a quiet reading room, especially the scores for popular songs.
 The desire to hum the tune is intense and not a good idea.
-Also there are so many Music Hall songs with the most appallingly racist titles and covers to match and it never seems a good moment to ponder over something with the word Coon...
+Also there are so many Music Hall songs with the most appallingly racist titles and covers to match and it never seems a good moment to ponder over something with the word Coon in a florid font.

 Hope you can come along to the first session where I will be sharing some of the items that have caught my attention.
 There will a little music, some chat and some nice things to look at.
 It’s all very informal - sign up and see you next week…..